neha-kay/Kiko-plus/_posts/2017-08-09-productivity-guide.md

 -------

-__If this post/guide was helpful to you in any way, the best thing you can do is to leave a comment below saying so --- I check them daily and I promise I’ll get back to you__.
+__If this post/guide was helpful to you in any way, the best thing you can do is to leave a comment below saying so --- I check them daily_. 🙂

 You can also email me at [neha@nehakay.com](mailto:neha@nehakay.com) and I'm happy to help out in really _any_ way.
 Till then . . . happy working. 😊